Alfonso Brescia: Biography

 Alfonso Brescia was born in Rome on 6 January 1930.
 He was the son of a film producer and entered the film business against his father's will.
 His father had him work as a production driver, which involved getting up early to persuade him against entering the business which did not work.
 He began work as an assistant director as well as working in production offices, eventually directing his first film Revolt of the Praetorians in 1964.

 Following the release of Star Wars, Brescia shot five science fiction films in a row, Anno zero: guerra nello spazio, Battaglie negli spazi stellari (aka Battle of the Stars), La guerra dei robot, Star Odyssey and The Beast in Space.
 The Beast in Space was a science fiction pornography film based on Walerian Borowczyk's The Beast.

 In the 1980s, with the decline of genre cinema, Brescia's output drastically diminished.
 His final works included Iron Warrior and Miami Cops and Omicidio a luci blu.
 He directed his last film in 1995, Club Vacanze, which failed to interest a distributor, making it the only film he lost money on.

 Brescia died in Rome on 5 May 2001.

-Style
+Style and reception

-Italian film historian Roberto Curti described Brescia as "a hack, but a reliable one".
-Curti referred to Brescia as "one of the most prolific and versatile Italian filmmakers of the 1970s".
-Brescia worked in popular film genres of their respective eras in Italy, including sword and sandal films, Westerns, war films, mondo films, gialli, erotic films, superhero films, children's films, and science fiction films.
+Italian film historian Roberto Curti described Brescia as "a hack, but a reliable one."
+Curti noted that Brescia was "one of the most prolific and versatile Italian filmmakers of the 1970s."
+Throughout his career, Brescia adapted to the popular cinematic trends of the era, directing works across a wide variety of genres including peplum (sword-and-sandal), Spaghetti Westerns, war films, mondo films, gialli, erotic films, superhero films, children's films, and low-budget science fiction.